p3ten/filesystem/README.md

 - `touch`: Create a new file with the given name in the current directory.
 - `mkdir`: Create a new directory with the given name in the current directory.
 - `ls`: List the contents of the current directory.
-- `cd path`: Change the current directory to the specified path.
+- `cd`: Change the current directory to the specified path.
 - `exit`: Exit the program.

 When using the `touch` or `mkdir` commands, you can provide paths relative to the current directory.
 For example: